I have a serious confession to make.

 Promise you won’t tell anyone?

 You see, I get asked all the time: “What does it take to be a writer?”
-People that because I’ve published several books I’m a somehow a guru in all things writing, guiding inspiring novelists along the beaten trail to find the secret “author success” formula at the end of the rainbow.
-The problem is that I’m not even sure if I’m a real author myself!
+People think that because I’ve published several books I’m a somehow a guru in all things writing, guiding inspiring novelists along the beaten trail to find the secret “author success” formula at the end of the rainbow.
+The problem is, I’m not even sure I’m a real author myself!

-When you think of an “author” what do you see?
+When you think of an “author,” what do you see?
 A man with a knee-length gray beard in a secluded mountain cottage surrounded by nothing but paper, a pen, and the mystifying wonders of nature?
-Someone who gleefully arranges their Alphabet soup into compound sentences?
+Someone who gleefully arranges his alphabet soup into compound sentences?
 Speaks in Shakespearian English?
 Reads War and Peace to relax in the bathtub?
-The problem is that I’m none of these things (seriously, my cheeks grow less hair than a naked-mole rat).
+The problem is that I’m none of these things (seriously, my cheeks grow less hair than a naked mole rat).

 Wait, but aren’t you supposed to be an author?
 Exactly!
 Are you beginning to understand my dilemma?
 Can you imagine the pandemonium that would transpire if the world caught on to my ruse and realized that all along I’ve only been a fake author?

 By now you must be wondering how a fraud like me managed to dupe this blog into letting me contribute a post on writing.
-Well, here’s the most bizarre part of the whole story: Amidst all these monumental shortcomings I’ve somehow managed to write 5 published books, exceed 25,000 sales, receive several nominations for year-end book awards, and have my work featured at some of the largest book conferences across the country, all before my 29th birthday…wait, what!?
+Well, here’s the most bizarre part of the whole story: amid all these monumental shortcomings, I’ve somehow managed to write 5 published books, exceed 25,000 sales, receive several nominations for year-end book awards, and have my work featured at some of the largest book conferences across the country, all before my 29th birthday!
+Wait, what!?
 Pretty crazy, isn’t it?
 Wondering how such a blatant “fake author” achieved all that?
-The answer is simple – I wrote.
+The answer is simple—I wrote.